GitHubLuCheng/Implementation-of-JoSEC-COLING-22/README.md

-# Debiasing Word Embeddings with Intersectional Subspace
+# Debiasing Word Embeddings with Nonlinear Geometry
 Our code is adapted from [Debiasing Multiclass Word Embeddings](https://github.com/TManzini/DebiasMulticlassWordEmbedding) (NAACL 2019)

 The repository has two main components.